jordan-huitema/Lab-2/README.md

 # Lab-Two
 Jordan Huitema

+>OPEN IN VS CODE SO STYLEING ISNT WONKY<

 --Journal Week 3--

 The main thing we focused on this week was repeatedly typeing console.log();.
 In between this we also focused on JavaScript Operators, we learned what they are and how to use them.